The two newest drones from DJI are giving each other a run for their money. It’s the DJI Spark vs Mavic Pro!

 The Spark is about half the price of the Mavic (although with the Fly More Combo only about 30-40% difference).

 Note: Keep in mind a drone cannot be used in National Parks, in case you are heading to one of those on vacation!
-Here is a lot more info on how to use, and where you can fly your drone.

 If you plan to get more serious, or need more functionality with the camera and drone, the Mavic Pro is a great entry point.
 I find it is also easier to pack, because it collapses and fits into more places without a special case.